 This semester, we'll examine basic theoretical perspectives in Social Psychology.
 Unfortunately we cannot swallow the entire discipline in one gulp.
-For example, I have somewhat less coverage of topics such as the social psychology of emotions (Dr. Turner picks up some of the slack here.)
 I will focus more on constructs such as "the self" or "self-efficacy" where research allows us to draw more consistent conclusions than on popular, yet conceptually murky, concepts such as "personality."
 I will also discuss basic methodological issues pertinent to Social Psychology, such as experimental demand and reactivity, format construction issues in questionnaires, or drawing causal inferences using more "qualitative" methods such as ethnographies.

 My roles as Instructor are to facilitate and to coordinate the "big picture."
 For each major course section, I will discuss basic perspectives, postulated major processes, and particularly noteworthy empirical findings.
 I'll be calling on you, too, to discuss your experience, your readings and observations.

-To become familiar with major conceptual perspectives in the discipline of Social Psychology, including:
+To be able to describe major conceptual perspectives in the discipline of Social Psychology, including:

 how I can be reached: